Dherse/masterproef/content/this_document.typ

 For improved readability and breaking up of the monotony of the text, this document uses info boxes.
 These boxes are used to highlight important information, such as definitions, remarks, conclusion and important hypotheses.
 Below you will find a full list of the different types of info boxes used in this document.

 #info-box(kind: "definition", footer: [ Definitions usually have a source in the footer ])[
     This is a *definition*, the word or phrase in bold is the term being defined.
-They are generally Adapted from the literature and are used for important elements that are not common knowledge for photonic engineers.
+Most are adapted from the literature and are used for important elements that are not common knowledge for photonic engineers.
 ]

 #v(1em)

 #info-box(kind: "info")[
-    This is an info box, it contains information that is tangential or useful for the understanding of the document, but not essential.
+    This is an info box, it contains a remark that is tangential or useful for the understanding of the document, but not essential.
 ]

 #v(1em)